 It's unclear when Ridley specifically suffered the injury, as he finished Week 4 with his most productive rushing total during the 2013 season.

-With Ridley out, the Patriots could turn to veteran LeGarrette Blount as their starter in the backfield.
-The former Buccaneer has averaged 4.6 yards per carry and had a standout effort against the Atlanta Falcons in Week 4.
+With Ridley out, the Patriots could turn to veteran LeGarrette Blount as their starter in the backfield, as the former Buccaneer has averaged 4.6 yards per carry and had a standout effort against the Atlanta Falcons in Week 4.

 Though Gronkowksi's questionable designation means he has a 50 percent chance of playing, one person familiar with the Patriots' thinking told ESPN NFL Insider Adam Schefter he's "not confident" the tight end will play this weekend.